 Everyone likes to project a positive image, maybe not nihilists or wasps, but across the board, it’s generally the done thing.
 This would be especially relevant when it comes to matters of career progression and applying for new jobs.
 But there’s a fine line between a light gilding of the truth and outright lies.

 The CV, which is available online, states that he “perfected his legal studies” at NYU.
-Now, if you were reading that statement it’d be perfectly reasonable to assume that Mr. Conte had undertaken some sort of formal study at New York University.
+Now, if you were reading that statement, it’d be perfectly reasonable to assume that Mr. Conte had undertaken some sort of formal study at New York University.
 Nope, he had a library card.
 That’s pretty much it.
-Guissepe had permission to carry out research using the facilities at NYU library between the summer months of 2008 and 2014.
+Giuseppe was permitted to conduct research using the facilities at NYU library between the summer months of 2008 and 2014.

 Speaking to the New York Times, a spokesman confirmed that there was no record of Mr Conte having studied at NYU.

-The questions don’t stop there though.
-Cambridge University have been unable to confirm his claims of conducting ‘scientific research’ there in 2001.
+The questions don’t stop there, though.
+Cambridge University has been unable to confirm his claims of conducting ‘scientific research’ there in 2001.
 Whilst in Vienna, the International Kultur Institut is still puzzling out how he worked on his legal studies when they do not offer courses in law.

 Mr Conte, who tutors private law, was nominated by the leaders of the two coalition parties in Italy’s newly formed government.
 Everyone now has to wait for President Sergio Mattarella to offer his approval.

-In the meantime we’re off to polish our 900 Pulitzer’s and tweak our CV’s.
+In the meantime, we’re off to polish our Pulitzer and tweak our CVs.